Reuniting the Stonehenge landscape and improving your journey

 The formal six-month public examination of the scheme proposals, which is part of the DCO planning process, ended on 2 October.

-The panel of independent inspectors who have been hearing evidence throughout the examination now have three months to write a report with a recommendation for the Secretary of State for Transport, who is expected to make a decision in spring 2020.
+The panel of independent inspectors who have heard evidence throughout the examination were given three months to write a report with a recommendation on whether development consent should be granted.
+The inspectors issued their Recommendation Report to the Secretary of State for Transport on 2 January 2020.

 Take a look at our latest booklet to get a quick overview of the scheme – setting out its key features, and what benefits this will bring.